nicoleszc/metagenomic-pipeline/README.md

 ![Alt text](./images/pipeline.png)

 ## Example output

-A DAG is automatically produced through Snakemake.
-The DAG for the *N. oceanica* metagenomic pipeline is shown below, featuring only one of our samples,
+A DAG is automatically produced through Snakemake and offers another way to visualize the steps of our pipeline.
+The DAG for the *N. oceanica* metagenomic pipeline is shown below, featuring only one of our samples, "algae52" for simplicity, although our script can accomodate multiple sample.
+The dotted lines denote those tasks which have already been completed at the time of creating the DAG image.

 ![Alt text](./images/example_dag.png)